citahub/cita/docs/en-US/contracts_guide/permission_management.md

 * Parameters

-    `address account` - The account to be setted
+    `address` - The account to be setted

-    `address permission` - The permission to be setted
+    `address` - The permission to be setted

 * Returns